esha-tabassum/VersionControl_Group2_GitHub/Group2_PracticeDocument.md

 ## ✏️ Esha Tabassum (Team Leader)
 I created this repository and added my team members to collaborate.
 I will review commits, manage branches, and merge final changes here.
+Introduction:
+GitHub is an online platform that helps manage projects and versions.

 ---